spacetelescope/jwst/docs/jwst/pipeline/calwebb_coron3.rst

 :File suffix: _calints

-The input to ``calwebb_coron3`` must be in the form of an ASN file that lists one or more exposures of a science target and a reference PSF target.
+The input to ``calwebb_coron3`` must be in the form of an ASN file that lists one or more exposures of a science target and one or more  reference PSF targets.
 The individual target and reference PSF exposures should be in the form of 3D calibrated ("_calints") products from :ref:`calwebb_image2 <calwebb_image2>` processing.
 Each pipeline step will loop over the 3D stack of per-integration images